0xdolan/pyroj/README.md

-# Rojjmer (Kurdish Calendar)
+# pyroj (Kurdish Calendar)

-Welcome to **Rojjmer (Kurdish Calendar)** - a small **_Python_** library for converting Gregorian and Solar dates to Kurdish date and vice versa.
+Welcome to **pyroj (Kurdish Calendar)** - a small **_Python_** library for converting Gregorian and Solar dates to Kurdish date and vice versa.

 ## Installation

 How to install the module:

 `pip install pyroj`

 for python 3 in Linux:

 `pip3 install pyroj`

 or

 `python3 -m pip install pyroj`

 Install the package using the setup.py script:
 First cd into the root directory where setup.py is located, then install via below command:

 `python setup.py install`

 **Need help on installing Python modules, click on below link:**

 - [How to install Python modules](https://docs.python.org/3.9/installing/index.html)

 ---

-## How to use Kurdish calendar
+## How to use pyroj

 ### Get the Kurdish date